-Today we'll take a brief look at Typography, focusing on typeface families, components, and uses.
-You will need this handout to guide your note-taking.
+We have already taken a brief look at Typography, focusing on typeface families, components, and used this handout to guide your note-taking.

 We are also going to take a look at kerning today, and how to make our text look more pleasing to the eye.
 It is a largely "thankless" task, but the results can be stunning.
 We are going to play a game as we absorb the concept of kerning and leading.